JCSheeron/Neovim/ReadMe_neovimSetup.md

 - Run :checkhealth within NeoVim.
-If there is a error/warning about no clipboard support or no clipboard provider, there are several provider options, but one is xclip.
+If there is a error/warning about no clipboard support or no clipboard provider, there are several provider options, but two are xclip or xsel.
+Install xsel:
+'sudo apt-get install xsel'
 Install xclip:
 `sudo apt-get install xclip`

 # Make Veovim the default editor